What is the test for habitual residence?

 Is a half interest that arises the moment the dwelling acquires the nature of a family residence a joint tenancy with its right of survivorship in the surviving spouse on death?
 (Newfoundland and Labrador, Canada)

-What are the terms "close or striking similarity" and "strikingly similar" in the context of a claim?
+What is the totality principle of sentencing in the context of sexual assault cases?
 (Newfoundland and Labrador, Canada)

-What is the nature of a risk assessment?
+What is the test for a shared custody order?
 (Newfoundland and Labrador, Canada)

-What grounds can an executor or administrator be removed?
+Can an agreement be reduced to writing?
 (Newfoundland and Labrador, Canada)

 X